pablo-chacon/dede-templates/WHITEPAPER.md

 ## 1. Introduction

 Traditional delivery systems are often centralized, opaque, and slow to adapt.
-At the same time, there is an enormous, unused capacity in how people already move through cities by foot, bike, public transit, and cars.
-Many of these trips could carry parcels if there were a fair and secure way to coordinate them.
+At the same time, there is enormous unused capacity in how people already move through cities by foot, bike, public transit, and car.
+This **latent mobility resource** could resolve many **last-mile** delivery challenges.

+Many of these trips could carry parcels if there were a fair and secure way to coordinate them, and if the necessary infrastructure and incentives were present.

-DeDe Protocol addresses this gap by focusing on **the settlement rail only**:
+DeDe Protocol addresses this gap by focusing **exclusively on the settlement rail**:

 * Who should get paid?

 * Under what conditions?

-* How do we minimize trust between sender, carrier, and app?
+* How can trust between sender, carrier, and application be minimized?

-All routing, UI, and product logic lives off-chain.
-The protocol itself only encodes a small, auditable state machine for parcels, escrow, and fees.
+All routing, user interfaces, and product logic live off-chain.
+The protocol itself encodes only a small, auditable state machine for parcels, escrow, and fees.

 ---